Blox Price Up 42.5% Over Last Week (CDT)

 Blox Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Blox directly using US dollars.
-Investors seeking to acquire Blox should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Blox using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Blox directly using U.S. dollars.
+Investors seeking to acquire Blox should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Blox using one of the aforementioned exchanges.

 Receive News & Updates for Blox Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Blox and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.